 If he had never spoke out, I wouldn’t have had that opportunity.

 When it comes to comments of this nature, we need to take the time to have a conversation with our students.
-Considering what they might hear at home, or see shared on facebook, and even more so at present with the EU referendum looming and endless talk of illegal immigrants and swarms of refugees and polish workers talking British jobs; we have to explain WHY ignorance is unfair and inaccurate.
+Considering what they might hear at home, or see shared on Facebook, and even more so in the current Brexit-Trump political climate; we have to explain WHY ignorance is unfair and inaccurate.
 In some cases, we need to give them the real facts and let them come to the right decision for themselves.
 There’s no use in belittling the views of children’s parents – that will only encourage them to ‘stick to their guns.’

-With so much fear-mongering and sensationalism in the press of late, it is even more crucial now that we give our students balanced, factual and unbiased information.
-While they might continue to hear the wrong message at home, at least then we’ve given them the tools to question and challenge these views, and the power to think for themselves.
+With so much fear-mongering and sensationalism in the press, it is even more crucial now that we give our students balanced, factual and unbiased information.
+For those who continue to hear messages of fear and hate at home, at least then we’ve given them the tools to question and challenge these views.
+To my mind, there’s no greater weapon against the problems of today, than having the ability to think for oneself.